Particular/docs.particular.net/servicecontrol/audit-instances/deployment/containers.md

 The `--setup-and-run` argument will run the setup process when the container is run, after which the application will run normally.
 This simplifies deployment by removing the need for a separate init container in environments where the setup process does not need different settings.

-Using `--setup-and-run` removes the need to repeat a setup process when the cotnainer is updated to a new version.
+Using `--setup-and-run` removes the need to repeat a setup process when the container is updated to a new version.

 ## Required settings